Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 I would like to acknowedge funding from the Canadian government through the Genomics Research and Development Initiative (GRDI) EcoBiomics project.

-Last updated: December 20, 2019
+Last updated: February 10, 2020